 Rotherglen School - Mississauga | ||||||||||||||||||||

 Montessori schools, in Burlington-Hamilton and other cities, often have large mixed-age classes with high teacher-to-student ratios.
-They also tend to have lots of interaction, student-to-student teaching, and group and independent work.
+They also tend to emphasize interaction, student-to-student teaching, and both group and independent work.
 Below, the Montessori philosophy and teaching approach is discussed in more detail.

 For more comprehensive coverage, see our main Montessori school guide.

 Student-centred: There is no set curriculum.
-Students are free to move around the class, choose their own work, and determine the pace of their studies.
-This can make for a dynamic learning environment.
-Kids often choose work that’s engaging and stimulating, in this setting, which can give rise to a love of learning.
+Students are free to move around the class, choose their own work, and set the pace of their studies.
+This creates a dynamic learning environment where children often develop a love of learning.

-There are a lot of great schools in Burlington-Hamilton.
-These include public and private schools.
-Public elementary and secondary schools in Burlington-Hamilton are part of the Halton District School Board.
+Burlington-Hamilton has a wide range of public and private school options.
+Public elementary and secondary schools fall under the Halton District School Board.